-Honey Boo Boo may be entertaining, but is she worth the $100 or more you may be shelling out for cable each month?
+“Game of Thrones” may be entertaining, but is it worth the $100 or more you may be shelling out for cable each month?

-According to The NPD Group, the average pay-TV subscription service cost $86 a month in 2011, and that number is expected to climb to $123 by the year 2015.
-If the research company is right, you may be on track to spend more than $200 a month for the privilege of watching television in 2020.
+According to the Leichtman Research Group, the average pay-TV subscription service cost $99.10 a month in 2015, up 39 percent from 2010.
+Meanwhile, if The NPD Group is right, you may be on track to spend more than $200 a month for the privilege of watching television in 2020.

 Cable or satellite TV

 Let’s start with the big one: your television service.
 Now, I know paying to watch TV seems to be the American way.
-After all, in 2012, Nielsen reported more than 90 percent of the nation’s households paid for a TV subscription either through a cable, satellite or telephone provider.
+After all, the Leichtman Research Group found 83 percent of all households pay for some form of TV service.

 So I get it if you think pulling the plug is a bit radical.
 But it is also smart.
 If you have an HDTV and a roof antenna, you can get free over-the-air channels with a picture quality that puts standard-definition cable TV to shame.